Multi-Material Model

 here).
 The

-specifies which value in the .cfg file [mat] paramter should be applied to the region.
+mattypespecifies which value in the .cfg file [mat] paramter should be applied to the region.
 Finally, specify the max element size (m^2) for the region.
-If there is no upper limit on element size, use-1
+If there is no upper limit on element size, use-1.

 #### regions ####